-The secondary menu is placed below the header bar and can be used on specific pages where you need another level of organization for your content.
+The secondary menu is placed below the header bar and can be used on specific pages where you need another organization level for your content.

-Step 1 — Create the “Secondary” Menu
+Step 1 — Create the Secondary Menu

 Step 2 — Add Items to the Menu

 From the left section, you can add links to the desired pages: My Account, Listings Dashboard, Add Listing, Bookmarks, or any other ones.

 Step 3 — Show the Menu only on Specific Pages

 The last step is to show the menu only on relevant pages.
 For example, a menu just for logged-in users doesn’t make sense be displayed on the home page.

 Using the Nav Menu Roles plugin, you can display specific menu items depending on whether a user is logged in or not.